jpfluger/examples/windows/nsclient-windows.md

    1. The central server uses ping, http or other commands to execute against the targeted device.
 No modules are installed on the targeted device.
    2. Install a client module on the remote device, which can then communicate with Icinga2
       * On Linux, install Nagios Remote Plugin Executor (NRPE) on the remote Linux device.
-      * On Windows, install NSClient++ NPRE service on the remote Windows device.
+      * On Windows, install NSClient++ NRPE service on the remote Windows device.

 The example below are instructions to setup [NSClient](http://www.nsclient.org/about/) to communicate with Icinga2 on Windows 8.1.
-For instructions on configuring [NPRE](http://exchange.nagios.org/directory/Addons/Monitoring-Agents/NRPE--2D-Nagios-Remote-Plugin-Executor/details), see [this Ubuntu 14.04 example](https://github.com/jpfluger/examples/blob/master/ubuntu-14.04/nagios-npre-client.md).
+For instructions on configuring [NRPE](http://exchange.nagios.org/directory/Addons/Monitoring-Agents/NRPE--2D-Nagios-Remote-Plugin-Executor/details), see [this Ubuntu 14.04 example](https://github.com/jpfluger/examples/blob/master/ubuntu-14.04/nagios-npre-client.md).

 To have this example work fully, a Central Server installation is required.
 See [here](https://github.com/jpfluger/examples/blob/master/ubuntu-14.04/icinga2-server.md) for help on setting up an Icinga2 Central Server.